Picture Gallery> Derbyshire Pictures Index> This page

 Kelly's 1891 Directory of Derbyshire: Derwent-Woodlands, Derbyshire

-Two external links, showing the Packhorse Bridge.
-They will open in a new tab or window:
+An external link, showing the Packhorse Bridge.
+It will open in a new tab or window:

 Slippery Stones Pack Horse Bridge